Graduate Diploma in Agriculture

 • 4744 Organic and Regenerative Systems: Understand the agroecological principles and practices of organic and regenerative systems

-• 4727 Managing Global Soils in a Changing Environment
+• 4727 Managing Global Soils in a Changing Environment: Understand the fundamentals of soil processes key to protecting this precious resource

 The availability of electives to individual students will be dependent on timetabling considerations and on sufficient students electing to take part.